 Tools Used: Articulate Rise 360, Adobe Photoshop, Adobe Premiere Pro, Canva, Figma, Google Docs

-Please refer to the Destination De-Escalation and What Does Good Customer Service Look Like write-ups for your reference.
+Please refer to the What Does Good Customer Service Look Like write-up for your reference.